sourcemeta/learnjsonschema.com/content/2020-12/core/ref.markdown

 * A URI reference may include a [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) in a URI fragment (e.g., `#/foo/bar`), but it's important to note that these fragments apply to both relative and absolute URIs.

 {{<alert>}}
  _**Note:** It's crucial to understand that an absolute URI does not necessarily denote a remote reference.
-An absolute URI can point to a local schema if the schema declares nested `$id` or if it points to itself.
+An absolute URI can point to a local schema if the schema declares nested `$id`s or if it points to itself.
 Conversely, a relative URI can point to a remote schema by leveraging base URI resolution._
 {{</alert>}}

 ## Examples